 I am sure this summer is really taking a toll on you people with the rising Celsius and dripping sweat.
-However, amidst all these adversities there are few people having the best time of the year while we struggle through our day.
+However, amidst all these adversities there are few people having the best time.

 Do you know who they are?

 Yes, you guessed right.
-They are those AC or air conditioner manufacturing companies and sellers who are having a party time on our cash.
+They are those AC or air conditioner makers having a party time on our cash.

 I am sure you know why you are here and therefore without wasting any of your time lets get into the discussion about Inverter AC.
 An inverter AC is same as a traditional air conditioner, which works with the help of a compressor.
 The only difference is, the way the compressor works which makes both of them distinct from each other.

-In any cooling device be it a refrigerator or an air conditioner, compressor plays a very important part and it is also the main culprit for your high electricity bill.
-The compressor require electric energy to operate and thus more the compressor run, more energy is used and hence higher are the bills you have to pay.
+In any cooling device be it a refrigerator or an air conditioner, compressor plays a very important part.
+It is also the main culprit for your high electricity bill.
+The compressor requires electric energy to operate.
+More the compressor run, more energy is used and hence higher bills.

-There a question might arise in you mind, how does the inverter AC be so energy efficient while it has the same parts as any normal air conditioner?
+There a question might arise in your mind, how does the inverter AC be so energy efficient while it has the same parts as any normal air conditioner?

-Your doubt is very much justified as in all the Ads you only hear them saying it saves energy, but how?
+Your doubt is very much justified as Ads say it saves energy, but how?
 They don’t answer that.
 Let me explain to you in very simple terms without getting too technical on the functioning of an air conditioner.
 If you want some detailed explanation there are many good articles you can read.
-Anyways we are here to save money and be smart rather become engineers, right?
 So back to our discussion on how an inverter AC actually saves energy and in turn save our money on electricity bills?

 This cycle continues as long as the air conditioner runs, trying to keep the temperature close to 25 degree Celsius.
 Mostly a compressor will start its operation all over again when the temperature of the room gets above 27-28 degree Celsius, in this case where the set temperature is 25 degree.
-Each time the temperature rises by 2-3 degrees, the compressor will start over again and for that it would need energy to do so.
-What the inverter AC does different is, it never allows the compressor to actually stop.
-The compressor in a inverter AC keeps on running till the time the AC operates.
+Each time the temperature rises by 2-3 degrees, the compressor will start over again.
+What the inverter AC does differently is, it never allows the compressor to actually stop.
+The compressor in an inverter AC keeps on running until the AC is switched off.
 So isn’t it consuming more power that way than the regular AC?

 Absolutely No, here is why.
-In an inverter air conditioner the compressor runs on variable speeds, so when you power on an AC it doesn’t start off its full force as any regular AC.
-Have you noticed each time you switch on a regular AC you get a cool blast of air quite quickly and as the AC runs longer, you feel a little warm later.
-This is because in a regular AC, the compressor starts and stops, and when the compressor works on full power you get chilly air but as soon as set temperature is reached, it switches off and after sometime you feel warm.
+In an inverter air conditioner the compressor runs at variable speeds, so when you power on an AC it doesn’t start off its full force as any regular AC.
+Have you noticed each time you switch on a regular AC you get a cool blast of air quite quickly and as the AC runs longer, you feel warmer.
+This is because in a regular AC, the compressor starts and stops.
+When the compressor works to full power you get chilly air.
+However, as soon as the set temperature reaches, it switches off and after sometime you feel warm.
 However, in an inverter AC you get constant cooling from the start until you switch off the AC.

 These are the reasons why you don’t always need an inverter AC